 Welcome to a newly-revamped take on The Essentials.
 My goal has always been to talk about great movies worth watching, but for 2017 I want to narrow the focus by highlighting the little known and the unfairly maligned.
 So going forward I’ll be shining a light in two directions — I hope to introduce you to movies you’ve never seen and possibly never heard of, and I’ll attempt to defend films that history, critical consensus, and maybe even your own memories haven’t been very kind to.

-I’m saving my passionate argument regarding the brilliance of Street Fighter: The Legend of Chun-Li for a later entry, and for now I’m going to ease you in with a few words in praise of 2003’s genre-bending tragi-comedy from South Korea, Save the Green Planet.
+I’m saving my passionate argument regarding the brilliance of Street Fighter: The Legend of Chun-Li for a later entry, and for now I’m going to ease you in with a few words in praise of 2003’s genre-bending tragi-comedy from South Korea, Save the Green Planet!.

 I’ve been telling action junkies to watch Jang Joon-hwan’s immensely entertaining second feature, Hwayi: A Monster Boy, since its release in 2013, but his debut from a decade earlier is every bit as fantastic and holds up beautifully on re-watch.
 There are smartly-crafted action beats here, but the film is a wholly different creation.
-A revenge thriller of sorts, the film blends science fiction and social commentary into a tale of grief and mental illness, and the result is an experience that has viewers laughing one minute, anxious the next, and emotionally devastated just moments later.
+A revenge thriller of sorts, Save the Green Planet! blends science fiction and social commentary into a tale of grief and mental illness, and the result is an experience that has viewers laughing one minute, anxious the next, and emotionally devastated just moments later.
 It’s a mad sort of genius deserving of more eyeballs.

 Lee Byung-goo (Shin Ha-kyun) is aware of an impending alien invasion, and only he holds the key to stopping it.
 He lays out his plan to his lady friend, Sooni (Hwang Jeong-min), and together they move forward with the kidnapping of Kang Man-shik (Baek Yun-shik), the CEO of chemical company and the man Lee believes is no man at all and is instead an alien leader in human form.